UoB-COMSM0166/2025-group-21/README.md

 - Used for product backlog management and visually tracking our progress.

 **Photoshop**
-- Used within the graphic process to easily create graphic material for the game, demo video, and repo.
+- Used within the graphic design process to easily create graphic material for the game, demo video, and repo.

 **Logic Pro X**
 - Used throughout the project for sound engineering purposes.